nodejs/node/doc/api/module.md

     terminate the chain of `resolve` hooks. **Default:** `false`
   * `url` {string} The absolute URL to which this input resolves

-> **Warning** Despite support for returning promises and async functions, calls
+> **Warning** In the case of the asynchronous version, despite support for returning
-> to `resolve` may block the main thread which can impact performance.
+> promises and async functions, calls to `resolve` may still block the main thread which
+> can impact performance.

 The `resolve` hook chain is responsible for telling Node.js where to find and how to cache a given `import` statement or expression, or `require` call.
 It can